What Will You Study

 Others work at leading market research companies, such as Millward Brown and NOP.

-Our alumni have also recently chosen to work in Marketing functions in industry, for Asda, BT, the BBC, Disneyland, ICI, Marks and Spencer, Boots, Barclaycard, Renault, IBM, Unilever, The Body Shop, Ernst and Young and Sainsbury's, among others.
+Our alumni have also chosen to work in Marketing functions in industry, for Asda, BT, the BBC, Disney, , Marks and Spencer, Boots, Barclays, Renault, IBM, Unilever, , among others

 Lancaster University is dedicated to ensuring you not only gain a highly reputable degree, you also graduate with the relevant life and work based skills.
 We are unique in that every student is eligible to participate in The Lancaster Award which offers you the opportunity to complete key activities such as work experience, employability awareness, career development, campus community and social development.
 Visit our Employability section for full details.